mtruon11/Black-Friday-Analysis/index.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>This gender split is really helpful for retailers and advertising agencies.
 With this information, retailers could modify their store layout, and product selection to appeal to their larger male consumer base.
 Advertising agency might want to choose different strategies to advertise products and the whole Black Friday shopping experience based on the gender proportion of their shoppers.
 They could further appeal to men bye marketing the Black Friday experience in ways that solicit to them.
-For example, Walmart could hire &lt;a href=\"<a href="https://en.wikipedia.org/wiki/Shaquille_O%27Neal\&quot;&gt;">https://en.wikipedia.org/wiki/Shaquille_O%27Neal\&quot;&gt;</a> Shaquille O'Neal&lt;/a&gt; to appear in an ad, boxing out other customers while he gets the products he wants.
+For example, Walmart could hire <a href="https://en.wikipedia.org/wiki/Shaquille_O%27Neal"> Shaquille O'Neal</a> to appear in an ad, boxing out other customers while he gets the products he wants.
 <br><br>
 However this is just the count of shoppers based on gender.
 For further investigation, we should look at the average amount, in dollars, spent by each gender.</p>